soniamontero/findmyflock-demo/PROCESS.md

     Make sure your changes don't break anything else.
 Fix anything broken.

-5. Commit your branch to GitHub.
+5. Commit your branch to GitHub using a graphical git utility such as GitX, Tower, or Github Desktop.

-    Example:

-        $ git add <files you want to commit>
-                        # make sure you only add what should be added
-                        # add things to .gitignore if needed
-        $ git diff      # sanity check changes
-        $ git commit -m 'users can find jobs in multiple cities at once'
-        $ git push

 6. Create a pull request using the template.